Welcome to RE:PRINT (the online archive of twenty-something-year-old-music-journalist-me for Minneapolis print publications City’s Tone and Pulse).

 DN: I don’t think there’s any cons, just different aspects.
 Life is too short to focus on the cons!

-DN: Music was the one thing I identified with… It was a traumatic time.
+DN: Music was the one thing I identified with…

 (An awkward moment passes.
-Refusing to pry in the disrespectful manner I’d witnessed others doing, I shifted the conversation.)
+Refusing to pry in the manner I’d witnessed others doing, I shifted the conversation.)

 BC: Dave, what’s your next tour stop?